 Do you hire someone to help you manage online marketing?

 Or do you outsource it to some online marketing agency?

 There are many areas like this in any business, but one, in particular, is an online marketing and its management.
 Creating and promoting content, especially for a business site, is essentially a full-time job.
 If you have a small team, you can’t always dedicate a full-time person to online marketing efforts.

 What ends up happening is that it is ignored or it’s done haphazardly.

 Without consistency, you’re much less likely to see the full results of online marketing.
 Regardless of your specific situation, there will come a time when you will lack the time or manpower to execute online marketing properly.

 So, what do you do then?

 In most cases, you will have to decide whether your company’s online marketing be outsourced or managed in-house.
 This is not an easy decision.
 To help you make it—and make the correct one—I’ve compiled a list of 7 questions you should consider and answer.
-I suggest you to open up a blank spreadsheet and at least and jott down your answers to each question.
+I suggest you open up a blank spreadsheet and at least jot down your answers to each question.

 1. Does anyone on your team have the skills you need?